ajinasokan/flutter_curl/README.md

 * NDK min SDK: 21 (armv7a, arm64, x86_64), iOS min SDK: 8.0 (arm64, x86_64)
 * Android binaries are packaged as **aar** and iOS binary as **framework**

-This will be downloaded once the project builds for iOS or when pod install happens for iOS.
+This will be downloaded once the project builds for Android or when pod install happens for iOS.
 In Android these binaries are dynamically linked and in iOS it is statically linked.

 The cURL APIs are accessed directly in a different isolate in Flutter using the [dart:ffi](https://dart.dev/guides/libraries/c-interop) APIs(beta).
 Isolate is used to avoid unresponsiveness in the app as the cURL APIs are blocking.